-Here at Confirm BioSciences, we understand that drug testing information and terminology can often be confusing and difficult to understand.
-We’ve created a resource with the most common terminology to help give a better understanding of our products and services.
+Here at Confirm BioSciences, we understand that drug testing information and terminology can often be confusing and difficult to learn.
+HairConfirm’s Knowledge Center contains the most commonly used definitions to offer insight of our products and services, plus what to expect from a hair follicle drug test.

-Drug metabolism refers specifically to the chemical alteration that a drug undergoes while being processed by the body.
-When a drug enters the body, it gets altered and this alteration results in substances called drug metabolites.
+Drug metabolism refers to the chemical alteration of a drug while being processed by the body.
+When a drug enters the bloodstream, it becomes altered into substances called drug metabolites.
 Most drugs that enter the body are metabolized by the liver.
+When conducting a hair drug test, the drugs themselves are not identified; rather, it is the metabolite byproducts that are identified through drug testing.

 Drug Test Cut-Off Level

-A drug test cut-off level is the level at which anything under that cut-off is considered a negative drug test result and anything above the level is considered a positive drug test result.
-This cut-off level is determined at a point intended to optimize the detection of drug use while minimizing the possibility of a false positive result.
+A drug test cut-off level is the concentration range along which drug metabolites are traceable.
+Any level under the cut-off yields a negative drug test result, whereas any level above the cut-off yields a positive drug test result.
+This cut-off level is determined by a setpoint to optimize detection of drug use, and minimize the possibility of a false positive result.

 Gas Chromatography Mass Spectrometry (GC/MS)

-Gas chromatography mass spectrometry are two very powerful, very sensitive instruments that are used to detect and study trace amounts of chemicals.
+Gas Chromatography Mass Spectrometry are techniques that employ powerful, sensitive instruments to detect and study trace amounts of chemicals.
+These laboratory methods of analysis are used specifically for confirming positive drug test specimens.
 GC/MS can measure the amount of every single chemical present in a given sample by simply comparing the chemical to a pre-measured standard.
-This type of testing is used as confirmatory testing on positive drug test specimens.

 A Medical Review Officer is a licensed physician with a Doctor of Medicine or Doctor of Osteopathy degree.
 There are a number of requirements for a doctor to be eligible to act as an MRO, based on the HHS Mandatory Guidelines for Federal Workplace Drug Testing Programs.
 These requirements include: